 When a writer creates an environment which does not exist in realistic terms - a new planet, an old Mars - he then has to set about populating it with his goddesses, his quogs.
-Useless to populate it with a new schoolboy being shown his classroom a few weeks after term has begun, or a middle-aged man in a village in western Massachussets worrying about his sanity.
+Useless to populate it with a new schoolboy being shown his class-room a few weeks after term has begun, or a middle-aged man in a village in western Massachussets worrying about his sanity.
 That sort of thing is what modern phraseology would term counter-productive.

 Depending on the individual bent of the author, he is most likely to people his imaginary territory with beings from his psyche (and this is what I take quogs and goddesses of granite to be).
-If this line of thought interests you, seek out the recently published volume from Bran's Head Books entitled The Significance of Science Fiction, edited by Richard Kirby, and read the chapter on 'The Beings in SF', by Stan Gooch.
+If this line of thought interests you, seek out the re-cently published volume from Bran's Head Books entitled The Significance of Science Fiction, edited by Richard Kirby, and read the chapter on 'The Beings in SF', by Stan Gooch.
 It is the most thorough-going examination of the subject I know.

-Meanwhile, on Planet AC14, the barometer is dropping fast, the wind is changing, and those quogs are gathering silently about the stump of the single mee-haw tree...
+Meanwhile, on Planet AC14, the barometer is dropping fast, the wind is changing, and those quogs are gathering silently about the stump of the single mee-haw tree...The flood was treacherous, the ark was insubstantial.
+But some-thing permanent came of them.
+A new author presents us with a new Noah...